-Alaskan fishing communities have made it clear: it’s time to strengthen protections for the state’s salmon rivers.
+Alaskan fishing communities are clear: it’s time to strengthen protections for the state’s salmon rivers.
 Almost 60 years old, the law governing development in salmon habitat lacks modern, science-based standards to protect salmon as the state grows.
 Meanwhile, large development projects – such as the proposed Pebble Mine – threaten salmon habitat across Alaska.
-Wild Salmon Center and our partners at Stand for Salmon are working to update the law.
+Wild Salmon Center and our partners at the Stand for Salmon coalition are working to update the law.

 More about this campaign

 Alaska’s tens of thousands of undeveloped rivers, lakes, and streams make it the greatest salmon stronghold left in North America.
 Salmon drive a $2 billion commercial fishing economy statewide; they are the heart of thriving sport fisheries; and they are the foundation of a traditional way of life for tens of thousands of Alaska Natives.
 But the state also depends heavily on natural resource extraction for economic growth.

 Stand for Salmon ballot initiative would bring these outdated laws into the 21st Century by creating a more transparent, responsible and balanced approach to large-scale development projects.
 This will ensure major projects don’t destroy salmon habitat, as Alaska continues to grow and develop.

 Wild Salmon Center staff in Alaska are working with Stand for Salmon to improve habitat protection for Alaska’s wild salmon.